adamscott/OInput/README.md

 How to install?
 ----------------
+- [Download](https://github.com/adamscott/Unity-OInput/archive/master.zip) or clone the project.
 - Put the `OInput` folder in the `Assets/Standard Assets/Scripts` folder of your project.
 If the folder doesn't exists, create it.
-- Replace the `InputManager.asset` file in the `ProjectSettings` of your project by the one of OInput.
+- Replace the `InputManager.asset` file in the `ProjectSettings` of your project by the one you downloaded.

 Issues
 ----------------
+Don't forget you can fill issues in the [issue tracker](https://github.com/adamscott/Unity-OInput/issues).

+### Notable issues
 - OInput is **not compatible** with the [Input Manager](http://docs.unity3d.com/Documentation/Manual/Input.html) window.
 - `OInput.Profile.GetAxis()` and `OInput.Profile.GetRawAxis()` return the same values, as keyboard smoothing has not been implemented yet.
 - `OInput.Ouya` wrapper is not functionnal yet.